-This policy will be subject to continuous monitoring, refinement and audit by the Matron and Senior Management Team.
+This policy will be subject to continuous monitoring, refinement and audit by the Nursery Manager and Senior Management Team.

 - It is intended that the review and development of the curriculum will support enthusiastic and inspirational teaching.
-The process of review plays a key role in the continuing professional development of the teaching staff at the school. - The Matron and Deputies monitor the way in which subjects are taught throughout the school.
+The process of review plays a key role in the continuing professional development of the teaching at the Nursery. - The Nursery Manager and Deputies monitor the way in which subjects are taught throughout the Nursery.
 They examine long-term and medium-term planning and ensure that appropriate teaching strategies are used.
-The Deputies have responsibility for monitoring the way in which resources are stored and managed. - The Matron and Deputies are responsible for monitoring the way in which the school curriculum is implemented and will review each subject area during its cycle of review and development. - The Matron and Deputies are responsible for the day-to-day organisation of the curriculum.
-The Matron and Deputies monitor the weekly lesson plans for all room leaders, ensuring that all classes are taught the full requirements of the EYFS and that all lessons have appropriate learning intentions and address the needs of all children. - The Matron reviews this policy and of the efficiency with which the related duties have been discharged, or earlier if changes in legislation, regulatory requirements or best practice guidelines so require.
+The Deputies have responsibility for monitoring the way in which resources are stored and managed. - The Nursery Manager and Deputies are responsible for monitoring the way in which the Nursery curriculum is implemented and will review each subject area during its cycle of review and development. - The Nursery Manager and Deputies are responsible for the day-to-day organisation of the curriculum.
+The Nursery Manager and Deputies monitor the weekly lesson plans for all room leaders, ensuring that all classes are taught the full requirements of the EYFS and that all lessons have appropriate learning intentions and address the needs of all children. - The Nursery Manager reviews this policy and of the efficiency with which the related duties have been discharged, or earlier if changes in legislation, regulatory requirements or best practice guidelines so require.

-PERSONAL.
-SOCIAL.
-HEALTH AND ECONOMIC EDUCATION (PSHE)
+PERSONAL, SOCIAL, HEALTH AND ECONOMIC EDUCATION (PSHE)

-The school aims to prepare children for the next stage in their school journey.
+The Nursery aims to prepare children for the next stage in their Nursery journey.
 We provide them with the skills to express themselves with confidence and clarity.
 SEAL (Social and Emotional Aspects of Learning) is delivered as a discrete subject.
-The programme reflects the school's aims, ethos and values and encourages respect for other people and pays particular attention to the protected characteristics set out in the Equality Act 2010, of which gender equality within communities and societal roles is also covered.
+The programme reflects the Nursery's aims, ethos and values and encourages respect for other people and pays particular attention to the protected characteristics set out in the Equality Act 2010, of which gender equality within communities and societal roles is also covered.